jbro129/android-modding/README.md

 [Il2CppTranslator](https://github.com/BitCrackers/Il2CppTranslator) by BitCrackers : A library to help make deobfuscation plugins for Il2CppInsector.

+[Beebyte-Deobfuscator](https://github.com/OsOmE1/Beebyte-Deobfuscator) by OsOmE1 : A plugin for Il2CppInspector that performs quasi deobfuscation.

 [Il2CppDumper](https://github.com/Jumboperson/Il2CppDumper) by Jumboperson : Better version of PokemonGoDumper.

 [Il2CppDumper YuanShen](https://github.com/kagurazakasanae/Il2CppDumper-YuanShen) by kagurazakasanae : Modified version of Il2CppDumper allows you to dump methods of UserAssembly.dll of the game Genshin Impact.